Have you ever tried to make your own Pure Steak Mince Curry with Peas and Roti

 Garnish with fresh dhania.

 Super thin and super soft Roti – Quick & Easy

-Sprinkle flour on butter and roll like a swiss roll and cut.
+- Sprinkle flour on butter, roll like a Swiss roll, and cut.

-Turn roti around and do the same until it fries to rich golden brown color.
+- Turn the roti around and do the same until it fries to a rich golden brown color.

 Roti is a common staple in the Indian subcontinent as well as amongst expatriates from the Indian subcontinent throughout the world.

 Chapati (alternatively spelled chapatti, chappati, chapathi, or chappathi), also known as roti, safati, shabaati, phulka and (in the Maldives) roshi, is an unleavened flatbread from the Indian Subcontinent and staple in India, Nepal, Bangladesh, Pakistan, Sri Lanka, East Africa, and the Caribbean.
 Chapatis are made of whole wheat flour known as atta, mixed into the dough with water and optional salt in a mixing utensil called a parat, and cooked on a tava (flat skillet)

 Recipe credit: Rashida Habib